 Employment Outlook and Salary Info

-Health services managers at nursing care facilities held about 20,000 positions in the United States in 2014, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The mean annual salary for health services managers at nursing care facilities was $85,730 in May 2014.
+Medical and health services managers held 314,950 positions in the United States in 2014, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The mean annual salary for these professionals was $106,070 in May 2015.

 Certification and Licensure Information